 Newport News Patient/Hospital Falls Lawyer

-When you are in the hospital recovering from an injury or surgery, you often suffer from disorientation, weakness and/or an unstable gait.
-At times, you could need assistance walking to the bathroom, transferring/transporting, or completing other daily tasks.
+When in the hospital recovering from an injury or surgery, patients often suffer from disorientation, weakness or an unstable gait.
+At times, they need assistance walking to the bathroom, transferring, or completing other basic tasks.
 Hospitals and nurses owe their patients a continuing duty of care to assess and intervene for them when they are at high risk of falling.
-If healthcare providers do not meet those standards of care and a patient suffers from a fall, they can be held liable for the injuries they sustain.
+If healthcare providers do not meet those standards of care and a patient suffers a fall, they are liable for the injuries the patient sustains.

-If you work with Waterman Law Centers, PLLC, you will have an award-winning, dependable lawyer ready to fight for your rights and compensation.
-The severe injuries you suffer from a hospital fall in Newport News, Virginia, can limit your ability to enjoy once-loved activities and daily tasks.
-You have the right to hold those liable for your injury, and our Newport News hospital falls attorney will provide you with the best possible outcome for your claim.
+If you work with Waterman Law Centers, PLLC, you will have an award-winning, dependable personal injury lawyer ready to fight for your rights and compensation.
+The injuries you suffer from a hospital fall limit your ability to enjoy once-loved activities and daily tasks.
+You have the right to hold those responsible for your injury liable, and our award-winning Newport News hospital fall attorney will provide you with the best possible outcome for your claim.

-Individuals over the age of 65 are most at risk.
-Hospital patient fall injuries can last a significant amount of time and require physical therapy, surgery, and other extensive treatment.
-Older individuals can also tend to be slow to recover due to their age and general health decline.
+Individuals over the age of 65 are most at risk, especially those with compromised mental status and/or stability or gait problems.
+Hospital patient fall injuries last a significant amount of time and require physical therapy, surgery and other extensive treatment.
+Older individuals also tend to be slow to recover due to their age and general health decline.

-Hospitals are providing care for patients 24/7.
-However, this does not excuse any negligence.
+Hospitals are providing care for patients 24/7, so are responsible for any negligence.
 Hospitals and their employees have a duty to provide the necessary care for all patients.

-There are numerous ways a healthcare provider’s negligence can cause a hospital fall, including:
+There are numerous ways a healthcare provider’s negligence causes a hospital fall, including:

 • Toileting: The majority of hospital patient falls are caused by nurses and aides not assisting patients with toileting properly.
 Some fail to respond to call bells on a timely basis, forcing patients to go to the bathroom unassisted.
 Others assist patients to the bathroom, yet then leave them alone in the bathroom unattended.